Hamilton Public Lecture Series 2018

-The Inaugural Professorial Lecture Series at the University of Waikato introduces our newest professors to the community and gives them a chance to demonstrate how their work is having a real impact on the world around us.
+The Hamilton Public Lecture Series (known within the University as the Inaugural Professorial Lecture Series) introduces our newest professors to the community and gives them a chance to demonstrate how their work is having a real impact on the world around us.

 All lectures are free, open to the public and held at the Gallagher Academy of Performing Arts on Tuesdays (dates below) beginning at 5.15pm.
 A cash bar is open from 4.30pm.

 |Te Kura Toi Tangata Faculty of Education

 |Professor Troy Baisden

 |School of Science, Faculty of Science and Engineering

 |Professor Samuel Charlton